reframejs/reframe/docs/overview.template.md

 **No build configuration** and **no server configuration** are required.

-Yet Reframe is progressively ejectable and you can take control over everything.
+Yet, Reframe is progressively ejectable and you can take control over everything.
 **No lock in**.
 **Quickly implement a prototype while staying fully flexible down the road**.